Scroll to content

 At Hampton, each pupil has their own individual Reading Record book.
 Pupils are encouraged to bring this to school every day and take this home when school finishes so any reading that takes place at home can be logged.
 Alongside this, Class teachers also record children’s reading at school in Reading Records so that each child’s reading can be monitored closely.
 Children are encouraged to read their school reading book (further details about reading books is below) at home and log this in their Reading Records alongside any other reading that takes place at home too.
 This could also be a book read to a child by an adult or a child reading a book of their own to an adult or independently.

-In KS1 children begin Year 1 with a specific book band colour assigned to them based on their reading ability.
-This will usually be the book band colour that they were reading at the end of Foundation Stage.
+The children will also have a coloured book band book from our school's book band scheme.
 Children are encouraged to read books from their book band and bring them back to school to change them.
 Teachers will change children’s book bands based on their own assessment and this is recorded in Reading Records as a way of communicating this to parents.
 Books on the book band scheme are specifically aimed at developing decoding strategies as well as early comprehension skills.

 Accelerated Reader Scheme